 The GLC’s better for carrying three adults in the back than most mid-size SUVs and its flat boot makes it a doddle to load but the optional glass roof eats into rear-seat headroom

 Both the Mercedes GLC’s front seats come with electrical adjustment as standard so you’ll have no trouble getting comfortable, even if you’re over six-foot tall.
-Even entry-level cars get adjustable lumbar support to help prevent back ache on long journeys, but you’ll have to pick a Sport model if you want heated seats.
+Even entry-level cars get adjustable lumbar support to help prevent backache on long journeys, but you’ll have to pick a Sport model or above if you want heated seats.

 Carrying three abreast isn’t too difficult, either.
 The footwells are roomy, the centre seat is more cushioned than in an X3 or Q5 and the lump in the floor isn’t particularly intrusive.